 - Tainan day 3: visit the National Museum of Taiwan.

-Things to do in Tainan: itinerary day 1
+What to do in Tainan: itinerary day 1

 We cycled past the colorful City God Temple but didn’t go inside as it was very busy with local people.
 I never want to intrude too much when people are worshiping, whichever religion it may be.